Kauai Beaches

 Lydgate Beach Park

-This beach park's main attraction is the large, double-sectioned pool that is protected from ocean swells by an artificial rock barrier.
+This beach park's main attraction is the double-sectioned pool that is protected from ocean swells by a man-made rock barrier.
 The inner pool is shallow and ideal for children, while the outer pool is deeper and ideal for snorkeling.
-Read More

 Maha'ulepu Beach